-- Declare that the Forest Service's actions are in violation of SMCRA, NEPA, NFMA, and the APA. - 2.
-Set aside the Forest Service's decision consenting to the lease of the South Porcupine tract until such time as the Forest Service comes into compliance with SMCRA, NEPA, NFMA, and the APA; - 3.
-Enjoin the Forest Service from consenting to the coal lease of the South Porcupine tract until such time as the Forest Service has complied with SMCRA, NEPA, NFMA, and the APA. - 4.
-Award Plaintiffs costs of litigation, including reasonable attorneys' fees, as provided by the Equal Access to Justice Act, 28 U.S.C. § 2412 and other applicable law; and - 5.
-Grant Plaintiffs such other relief as the Court may deem just and proper.
+Declare that the Forest Service's actions are in violation of SMCRA, NEPA, NFMA, and the APA;

+2. Set aside the Forest Service's decision consenting to the lease of the South Porcupine tract until such time as the Forest Service comes into compliance with SMCRA, NEPA, NFMA, and the APA;

-Dated: December 6, 2011
+3. Set aside the Forest Service's decision consenting to the lease of the North Porcupine tract until such time as the Forest Service comes into compliance with SMCRA, NEPA, NFMA, and the APA;

+4. Enjoin the Forest Service from consenting to the coal lease of the South Porcupine tract until such time as the Forest Service has complied with SMCRA, NEPA, NFMA, and the APA;

+5. Enjoin the Forest Service from consenting to the coal lease of the North Porcupine tract until such time as the Forest has complied with SMCRA, NEPA, NFMA, and the APA;

+6. Award Plaintiffs costs of litigation, including reasonable attorneys' fees, as provided by the Equal Access to Justice Act, 28 U.S.C. § 2412 and other applicable law; and

+7. Grant Plaintiffs such other relief as the Court may deem just and proper.

+Dated: November 16, 2012